-Cha pter Docum ient 1.
-Introduction A 2.
-Background information on the Namibia Agricultural Union 3.
-Points of departure: definitions,broad economic principles and proposed agricultural policy 3.1 Definitions of Land Reform3.2 Broad economic principles and proposed policy C D 4.
-Proposed models for development (E) а 4.1 Upgrading of the Communal Areas 4.2 Development of unutilised land in the Communal Areas 4.3 A scheme which enables potential commercial farmers in the Communal Areas to buy farms in the Commercial Areas E F G 5.
-Detailed supporting documents 5.1 Production and marketing of the different commodities 5.2 Land Reform: theories. models and processes H I
+Cha ipter Docum ient

+1. Introduction A

+2. Background information on the Namibia Agricultural Union

+3. Points of departure: definitions, broad economic principles and proposed agricultural policy

+3.1 Definitions of Land Reform C D

+4. Proposed models for development (E)

+a 4.1 Upgrading of the Communal Areas 4.2 Development of unutilised land in the Communal Areas 4.3 A scheme which enables potential commercial farmers in the Communal Areas to buy farms in the Commercial Areas E F G

+5. Detailed supporting documents

+5.1 Production and marketing of the different commodities H